 The Finance Manager can authorise minor write offs up to a value of £25.The Headteacher or Business Manager may authorise writing off bad debts up to a value of £1,000.
 Requests for write offs above this amount are to be referred to the Resources Committee.
 However, all bad debts written off by the Business Manager or Headteacher will be reported to the Resources Committee at the next meeting.
 Write offs exceeding £5,000 will require full Governing Body approval.

-2.41 For any write offs above the value in the annual funding letter, authorisation will be required from the Education Funding Agency (EFA).
+2.41 For any write offs above the value in the annual funding letter, authorisation will be required from the Education and Skills Funding Agency (EFA).

 2.42 A sequence of smaller write offs within the above limits to cover a larger write off, is not permitted.